 The combination of two chemotherapy medicines, Adriamycin (chemical name: doxorubicin) and Cytoxan (chemical name: cyclophosphamide), often referred to as AC, is commonly used after surgery to treat any breast cancer cells that may remain the body and to lower the risk that the cancer will come back.

 A study found that women who got a combination of Taxotere (chemical name: docetaxel) and Cytoxan, referred to as TC, had a 31% better chance of survival than women who got the AC combination.
 In addition to either chemotherapy combination, many women in the study also received radiation therapy and hormonal therapy (if the cancer was hormone-receptor-positive).

 These results reinforce the results of earlier research.
 Taxotere belongs to a group of medicines called taxanes.
-Other taxanes include Taxol (chemical name: paclitaxel) and Abraxane (chemical name: albumin-bound paclitaxel).
+Other taxanes include Taxol (chemical name: paclitaxel) and Abraxane (chemical name: albumin-bound or nab-paclitaxel).
 Adriamycin belongs to a group of medicines called anthracyclines.